A topic from the subject of Biochemistry in Chemistry.

 Amino Acids:

 Amino acids are the building blocks of proteins.
-They are organic molecules that contain both an amino group and a carboxyl group.
-There are 20 different amino acids that occur naturally in proteins.
+They are organic molecules that contain both an amino group (-NH2) and a carboxyl group (-COOH).
+There are 20 different amino acids that occur naturally in proteins, each with a unique side chain (R-group) that influences its properties.

 Polypeptides:

 Polypeptides are chains of amino acids linked by peptide bonds.
-The sequence of amino acids in a polypeptide determines the protein's structure and function.
+A peptide bond is formed between the carboxyl group of one amino acid and the amino group of another, releasing a molecule of water.
+The sequence of amino acids in a polypeptide determines the protein's primary structure and influences its folding into higher-order structures.

 Protein Structure:

-• Primary structure is the sequence of amino acids in a polypeptide.
+• Primary structure is the linear sequence of amino acids in a polypeptide chain.

-• Quaternary structure is the arrangement of multiple polypeptide chains into a single functional unit.
+• Quaternary structure describes the arrangement of multiple polypeptide chains (subunits) in a protein complex.
+Not all proteins have quaternary structure.

 Protein Function: